-In July 1964 a public meeting was called to propose the formation of a local history society for the parish Goudhurst and Kilndown.
+In July 1964 a public meeting was called to propose the formation of a local history society for the parish of Goudhurst and Kilndown.
 There was sufficient interest at the meeting to appoint a committee and the Goudhurst & Kilndown Local History Society was formed.

 The society has an archive of books, slides, photographs, postcards, maps and other material, together with a small number of interesting artefacts.
 As well as expanding this archive by carrying out new research, we are also able to help people seeking information on local families and the history of the parish.
-Many of these enquiries come from overseas, and the society is fortunate in having a transcript of the parish registers of St Mary’s Church between 1558 and the 1930s which help us especially to answer family history questions.
-The society has recently completed a project to computerise these transcripts.
-It also publishes a short newsletter for members three times a year, and contributes the monthly article “Village Echoes” to the parish magazine.
+Many of these enquiries come from overseas, and the society is fortunate in having a printed transcription of the parish birth, marriage and burial registers of St Mary’s Church between 1558 and the 1930s.
+The society has created a computerised copy of each register and they are available on this website under ‘Parish Registers’.

-The annual subscription is £7.50 per person.
+The annual subscription is £15 per person.

-Non-members: £2.50 per meeting.
+Non-members: £3 per person per meeting.

-Secretary: Jane Davidson
+Chairman: Jane Davidson

 Other Committee Members: